lrmantovani10/Outfit-Forecast/README.md

 <ins>Work division:<ins>

-Gautam and Perene: improving classifyNew(), work with frontend to make sure endpoints are being called correctly, writing tests for classifyNew() and dailyRecommender()
+Gautam and Perene: improving classifyNew(), work with frontend to make sure endpoints are being called correctly, writing tests for classifyNew(), dailyRecommender(), and getter and setter for new rejected list

 Leo and Daniel: